DISCOVER LOWER PENINSULA REAL ESTATE

 MORE ABOUT LOWER PENINSULA

-Ansonborough is a historically rich neighborhood with a number of architecturally significant buildings and a close proximity to some of Charleston’s top attractions and commercial districts.
+Ansonborough is a historically rich neighborhood with a number of architecturally significant buildings with close proximity to some of Charleston’s top attractions and commercial districts.
 Tree-lined streets and charming homes gracefully intermingle with each other.
 The city’s oldest standing home, the Col. William Rhett house (1712) is located in Ansonborough.
-Residents of Ansonborough are within minutes of restaurants, museums, shops, art galleries and the Historic Charleston Market.
+Residents of Ansonborough are within minutes of restaurants, museums, shops, art galleries and the historic Charleston Market.

-With both historic homes to modern condominiums, Harleston Village is ideally located near highly desirable places in Charleston like Cannon Park, College of Charleston and South Carolina’s Medical University.
+With historic homes to modern condominiums, Harleston Village is ideally located near highly desirable places in Charleston like Cannon Park, College of Charleston and the Medical University of South Carolina.
 Set on the lower west side of the peninsula, Harleston Village is primarily residential, so residents can enjoy the amenities of the city without the hustle and bustle.
-It is, however, close to the City Market, Charleston marina and the King Street retail district so residents can access whatever they need.
+It's close to the City Market, Charleston marina and the King Street retail district so residents can access whatever they need.

-Mazyck Wraggborough is a neighborhood with both charm and style.
-Many structures date to the early 1800s, and some of the notable landmarks include the Aiken-Rhett mansion that is now the home of Historic Charleston Foundation, and the Second Presbyterian Church.
+Mazyck-Wraggborough is a neighborhood with both charm and style.
+Many structures date to the early 1800s, and some of the notable landmarks include the Aiken-Rhett mansion that is now a museum, and the Second Presbyterian Church.
 These contrast nicely with the Charleston Music Hall, Charleston Maritime Center and the Charleston Visitor’s Center, among others.
-Residents of Mazyck Wraggborough are living right in the heart of the lower peninsula and reaping all the benefits.
+Residents of Mazyck-Wraggborough are living right in the heart of the peninsula and reaping all the benefits.

-The neighborhoods of Cannonborough and Elliotborough are some of the most desirable in all of Charleston, and it doesn’t take long to see why.
-They are close to everything, such as Upper King Street, University of South Carolina Medical Center and the College of Charleston, among others.
-Historic homes include St. Mark’s Episcopal Church, James Morrison House and the 1849 Hartz Building, among others.
+Cannonborough-Elliotborough neighborhoods are close to everything, such as Upper King Street, Medical University of South Carolina and the College of Charleston, among others.
 Both neighborhoods include fine restaurants, shops and community events.